jonathanhefner/grubby/README.md

 ## Examples

-The following example scrapes the [Hacker News] front page:
+The following example scrapes stories from the [Hacker News] front page:

 ```ruby
 require "grubby"